shnbwmn/drawing-notes/2-Getting-Better.md

-# Getting better at drawing
+# Getting Better At Drawing

 Getting better depends on many factors: